 I work about 30 hours a week.
 It was meant to be 20 over three days, but it kind of creeps up most weeks.
 I have a sitter who comes after school two hours, three times a week and I get home and she’s there with the kids for a bit, helping with the household stuff and dinner.

-I’m pretty organised for a naturally disorganised person and I rely on paid help when I can because there’s no family support.
-I give other kids lifts and in turn my kids get lifts.
+I’m pretty organized for a naturally disorganized person and I rely on paid help when I can because there’s no family support.
+I give other kids a ride and in turn, my kids get a ride.
 They’ve also been trained to be self-sufficient and independent going on public transport and doing things younger than most because they’re kids of a sole parent.
 Although not ideal, I guess that’s just how it has to be.
-The school mums are great and some of my friends have been amazing.
+The school parents are great and some of my friends have been amazing.